 No one is perfect.
-And neither is Drupal’s default robots.txt file.
+And neither is the Drupal robots.txt file.
 In fact, there are several problems with the file.
 If you test out your default robots.txt file line by line using Google Webmaster Tools’ robots.txt testing utility, you will find that a lot of paths which look like they are being blocked will actually be crawled.

-Do you want to know how to fix the problems with Drupal’s default robots.txt file in eight easy steps?
+Do you want to know how to fix the problems with Drupal’s default robots.txt file in ten easy steps?
 Please read on.

 What in Tarnation is a Googlebot?

 Google and other search engines use server systems–commonly referred to as spiders, crawlers, or robots–to travel the expanse of the Internet and find each and every website.
 Google’s system is also referred to as Googlebot to distinguish it from all the other search engine robots.

 While Google does not reveal how many sites it crawls every week, their overall search index contains hundreds of billions of webpages and is over 100M GB - and that is information from 2016.
 They haven't posted any more information since then; undoubtedly those stats are much higher now.

 "It’s like the index in the back of a book — with an entry for every word seen on every web page we index.
 When we index a web page, we add it to the entries for all of the words it contains."

 Like I said earlier, fixing Drupal’s default robots.txt file is relatively easy.
 Carry out the following steps in order to fix the file:

 - Make a backup of the robots.txt file.

 - Open the robots.txt file for editing.
 If necessary, download the file and open it in a local text editor.